Filthyluna/Capstone-Project/README.md

+# Capstone Project
+##  URL to the project: https://cyclopedias.netlify.app
 # Capstone project Requirements
 # You **must** use node and/or yarn in order to run the application locally.
 # Steps for node js installation: